 3. Future threats

-The greater clarity you offer at the start of Competitive Analysis, and the more accurate the results will be.
-The better the understanding you have why your potential customers use one of your competitors, the easier it will be to counter their offer and compete with them.
-And looking for areas in which your business can improve will undoubtedly help with competing against that other business, that contender.
+The greater clarity you offer at the start of Competitive Analysis, the more accurate the results will be.
+The better the understanding you have as to why your potential customers uses one of your competitors, the easier it will be to counter their offer and compete with them.
+And looking for areas in which your business can improve will undoubtedly help when competing against that other businesses.
 See how your business’s content compares with theirs, through similarities and differences.
 Content comparison is a tremendous help when working out their strengths and weaknesses.
-And of course, identifying these will work only in your favour as you can take advantage of what they are saying to their customers.
+And of course, identifying these will only work in your favour if you can take advantage of what they are saying to their customers.

 Ask yourself, where are my competitors in the market?

 If they are your competitors, then chances are their target markets are the same as yours.
 Is this the case?
 If so, then a great way to make sure that you keep on top of them would be to develop effective competitive strategies in your target markets.
 Also, this analysis will give you that edge when it comes to beating your competitor who’s focusing on the same target market as you are, i.e. gaining their customers.

 Understand their customers

 Try to understand how your customers and prospects see the competition from their point of view.
 Another way to analyse your competitors is to keep track of them and learning general information and their normal patterns of activity.
 This monitoring could include keeping a regular tab on their various social media outlets, reviewing their accounts and having a look at their customer’s experience from their website and customer review websites.

 Differentiating between their prices and your prices is critical.
 If you find that your competitor generally charges lower prices, then perhaps it’s time to review your pricing structure.
 But only after you fully understand how they can afford to keep their prices low.
 How long can they keep their prices low and how does your supply chain differs from theirs.
 Taking all of these things into account will surely give you a firm heads up.